 If you want to pause or rewind the game for an instant replay the PlayStation Vue is what you want.
 Starting at $30 a month ($40 a month in some markets) you can get ESPN 1 and ESPN2 and have access to a DVR.

-If you want a ton of channels for a low price DirecTV Now has a $35 a month deal for 100 channels.
+If you want a ton of channels for a low price DIRECTV NOW has a $35 a month deal for 100 channels.
+(Note this deal has now ended.)
 This is a short-lived deal but is one more option to watch bowl season and the college football playoffs.

 Need cord cutting tech support?
 Join our new Cord Cutting Tech Support Facebook Group for help.